halesyy/m1-screamers/README.md

 ### 🤔 The takeaway from this test...

 Don't stuff your threads.
 They DO enjoy their space.
 But, don't give them too much credit - they are M1's... don't need to be boring and go as low as your core count 😉

+### 🔥 3-beautiful-soups-per-second.py

+From here down, the Python versions are the same (PC: 3.8.5, MAC:  3.9.1)

+A simple compute single-threaded test to observe how many soups a single thread can parse per-second.
+Important for engineers who are looking for an efficient machine to scrape from.

+Test run on a 6,053 length page.

+* M1: untested
+* PC: 500 per-second average

 ### ❓ The M1 Screamers
 Pushing to the border: multiprocessing, threading, scraping, and compute tests with Apple M1 Silicon & their Windows/Linux counterparts.